jamielapointe/python_learning/README.md

 # python_learning

-Practice Python coding, prepare for interviews, and become more skilled at Python development
+Practice Python coding, prepare for interviews, and become more skilled at Python development.